jucardwell/nc_weather_road_closures/README.md

 **Road Closure Data:** TIMS closure data was downloaded from NCDOT’s TIMS system (https://tims.ncdot.gov/tims/V2/Login?ReturnUrl=%2ftims) on 07-05-2023.
 Downloading from TIMS requires TIMS admin access as an External User, which can be granted by contacting NCDOT Help Desk at 919-707-7000 or dothelp.gov.
 For replication of this project, a user would need to make their own request for the closure data.

-TIMS was queries using the “deep search” function, as suggested by NCDOT employee.
-Query filters were suggested by NCDOT employee.
+TIMS was queries using the “deep search” function, as suggested by an NCDOT employee.
+Query filters were suggested by an NCDOT employee.
 Incident Types: Weather Event, Road Obstruction
 Condition: Road Closed, Road Closed with Detour, Road Impassable, Local Traffic Only

 **SafeGraph Data:** Monthly patterns SafeGraph data from 2018-2022 was obtained through an academic research agreement.
 This raw data cannot be publicly shared.
-For replication of this project, a user would need to make their own request for the Safegraph data.
+For replication of this project, a user would need to make their own request for the SafeGraph data.

 **North Carolina Block Group and County**: North Carolina block group and county shapefile can be downloaded from the United States Census Bureau (https://www.census.gov/geographies/mapping-files/2020/geo/tiger-line-file.html)